zacnees3/getting-started-with-github-copilot/.github/steps/1-preparing.md

-## Step 1: Preparing
+## Step 1: Hello Copilot

-Welcome to **"Accelerate with GitHub Copilot"** exercise! :robot:
+Welcome to your **"Accelerate with GitHub Copilot"** exercise! :robot:

-In this exercise, you will be using different GitHub Copilot features to work on a website that allows students of Mergington High School to sign up for extracurricular activities :student:
+In this exercise, you will be using different GitHub Copilot features to work on a website that allows students of Mergington High School to sign up for extracurricular activities. 🎻 ⚽️ ♟️

 ### What is GitHub Copilot?